intabulas/docker-go-node-glide/README.md

 This Dockerfile started before the dep project and most of my older projects are still glide based, which is why both dep and glide are included

 NOTE: Dep 0.4.1 was released 1/24/18, we always pull master so...
+NOTE: Glide has been removed since Dep is becoming stable

 Included:
 * [Golang 1.9.3](https://golang.org/)